JinlinYY/JinlinYY.github.io/_pages/about.md

----
-layout: archive
-title: "CV"
-permalink: /cv/
+permalink: /
+title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
 author_profile: true
 redirect_from:
+  - /about/
-  - /resume
+  - /about.html

----

-{% include base_path %}

 ## 教育经历